Texas Tech University

 Professional Service.
 Within one’s field of competence and as time and resources permit, the faculty member has a responsibility to respond to requests for advice and aid and to participate in the activities of one’s profession.
 The faculty member should exercise care to avoid infringement upon obligations and responsibilities to the university.

-Community Service.
+Community Service and Engagement.
 As a member of a community, the faculty member has the same obligations and responsibilities as those incumbent upon other members of the community to contribute to the effective functioning of the community.
 Such services should be consistent with regulations of the university and the state.

 In the case of both professional and community service, the faculty member should exercise discretion in distinguishing between acts carried out or statements made as an individual or a professional and those carried out or made as a representative of the university (OP 32.06).